 To place a new dressing:

-- Place the new Biopatch over the area where the catheter enters the skin.
-Keep the grid side up and the white side touching the skin.
+- Place the new Biopatch over the area where the catheter enters your skin.
+Keep the grid side up and the white side touching your skin.

 - If you have been told to do so, apply a skin prep where the edges of the dressing will be.